Heist (2021 TV series)

 Heist is a 2021 American Netflix true crime documentary series that follows the story of three heists, each told through first-hand interviews and reenactments by the people who performed them.
 The series was released on July 14, 2021.

-The "Bourbon King" portion of the series features the actual real-life, key characters including Toby Curtsinger, Sheriff Pat Melton, and Bourbon journalist and expert Tom Fischer.

 Reception

 The series received an 88% approval rating on the review aggregator site Rotten Tomatoes.

+Cast and characters

+Sex Magick Money Murder: Part 1 and Part 2

+"Heather Tallchief gives in to hypnosis and aids career criminal Roberto Solis in a plot to steal $3.1 million from an armored truck in Las Vegas."